GoelBiju/PlymHack2018/README.md

-# PlymHack2018
+# PlymHack 2018
-PlymHack 2018 - Hackathon hosted by the Computer Society at University of Plymouth.
+PlymHack 2018 is a Hackathon hosted by the Computer Society at the University of Plymouth.